-3. AMF queries the appropriate NRF in serving PLMN by issuing the Nnrf_NFDiscovery_Request including S-NSSAI of the Serving PLMN for this PDU Session from the Allowed NSSAI, PLMN ID of the SUPI, DNN and possibly NSI ID in case the AMF has stored an NSI ID for the S-NSSAI of the Serving PLMN for this PDU Session from the Allowed NSSAI.
+3. AMF queries the appropriate NRF in serving PLMN by issuing the Nnrf_NFDiscovery_Request including at least the S-NSSAI of the Serving PLMN for this PDU Session from the Allowed NSSAI, PLMN ID of the SUPI, DNN and possibly NSI ID in case the AMF has stored an NSI ID for the S-NSSAI of the Serving PLMN for this PDU Session from the Allowed NSSAI.

+NOTE: The list of parameters for SMF selection is defined in clause 6.3.2 of TS 23.501 [2].
+See also clause 5.34.3 of TS 23.501 [2] for I-SMF selection.